3scale-labs/perftest-toolkit/README.md

 * python >= 2.6
 * docker-py >= 1.7.0

-There are **two** ways of running your tests and the injector has to be configured accordingly.

-* Test your own 3scale services

-The injector will be configured to use your 3scale products (a.k.a. services).

-* Setup traffic profiles

-Configure your performance tests to use synthetically generated traffic based on traffic models.
+Make sure that the injector host’s hardware resources is not the performance tests bottleneck.
+Enough cpu, memory and network resources should be available.

 ### Test your 3scale services

 **Steps**:

-Edit the *ansible_host* parameter by replacing **<injector_host>** with the host IP address/DNS name of the host where you want to install the injector component.
+**1.** Edit the *ansible_host* parameter by replacing **<injector_host>** with the host IP address/DNS name of the host where you want to install the injector component.
 For example:
 ```
 File: hosts

 injector ansible_host=myinjectorhost.addr.com ansible_user=centos
 ```

-Configure the following settings in `roles/user-traffic-reader/defaults/main.yml` file:
+**2.** Configure the following settings in `roles/user-traffic-reader/defaults/main.yml` file:
 * `threescale_portal_endpoint`: 3scale portal endpoint
 * `threescale_services`: Select the 3scale services you want to use for the tests.
 Leave it empty to use them all.